yiuc/devsecops-jenkins-scanner/README.md

     When I make a GET request to "WebGoat"
-    Then the value of header "Cache-Control" should contain the defined value in the given set
-    #And the the value of header "Strict-Transport-Security" should be in the given set
-    #And the value of header "Content-Security-Policy" should be in the given set
-    #And the value of header "X-Content-Type-Options" should be in the given set
-    #And the value of header "X-Frame-Options" should be in the given set
+    Then the value of header "Cache-Control" should contain the defined value in the given set And the the value of header "Strict-Transport-Security" should be in the given set And the value of header "Content-Security-Policy" should be in the given set And the value of header "X-Content-Type-Options" should be in the given set And the value of header "X-Frame-Options" should be in the given set
 ```

+- Feature: The test case is part of the feature "Evaluate response header for a specific endpoint."
+- Background: This section sets up the environment for the test case by defining the endpoint and base URL.
+The endpoint is set to the value of the environment variable $APP_URL, and the base URL is set to "/".
+- Scenario: The scenario is named "Check response headers."
+- Given: This step sets up a table of specific headers and their expected values.
+The table contains seven rows, each representing a header key and its corresponding value.
+- When: This step performs a GET request to the "WebGoat" endpoint.
+- Then: This section contains multiple assertions to verify the response headers:
+    - The value of the "Cache-Control" header should contain the defined value in the given set.
+    - The value of the "Strict-Transport-Security" header should be in the given set.
+    - The value of the "Content-Security-Policy" header should be in the given set.
+    - The value of the "X-Content-Type-Options" header should be in the given set.
+    - The value of the "X-Frame-Options" header should be in the given set.
+- @runner.continue_after_failed_step: This is a Behave annotation that instructs the test runner to continue executing the remaining steps in the scenario even if one of the steps fails.

 #### 5.2.1 OTP demo using Behave